-There are new scripts in the sandbox/ which output k-mer counts: $sandbox/{count-kmers.py,count-kmers.py}$. #983 @ctb
+There are new scripts in the sandbox/ which output k-mer counts: sandbox/{count-kmers.py,count-kmers-single.py}. #983 @ctb thread_utils.is_pair() has been dropped in favor of utils.check_is_pair() #1284 @mr-c

-A large effort to make the codebase 'pylint clean' has begun with #1175 @bocajnotnef Likewise the cpychecker tool was re-run on the CPython code and issues found there were addressed #1196 @mr-c

-As repeatedly promised, we've updated our list of contributors to include everyone with a commit in git. #1023 @mr-c load-graph.py in multithreaded mode will find slightly different number of unique kmers.
+A large effort to make the codebase 'pylint clean' has begun with #1175 @bocajnotnef Likewise the cpychecker tool was re-run on the CPython code and issues found there were addressed #1196 @mr-c load-graph.py in multithreaded mode will find slightly different number of unique kmers.
 This is being investigated in #1248

+As repeatedly promised, we've updated our list of contributors to include everyone with a commit in git. #1023 @mr-c